Dual purpose dogs

 The first dual purpose partnership in the UK was established in 2003 between Guide Dogs and Hearing Dogs.
 Angela, who has dual sensory sight and hearing loss, was trained with her first dual purpose dog Roddy.
 In 2011 Roddy retired and Angela is now working with her second dual trained dog, Mel.

 As well as assisting with her mobility and helping her to get out and about, Mel alerts Angela to sounds in her home such as the smoke alarm, doorbell, oven timer and alarm clock.
-Despite the challenges she faced, Angela is now able to live independently, and it's all thanks to Roddy and Mel.
+Despite the challenges she faced, Angela now lives independently – all thanks to amazing dogs like Roddy and Mel.

 Apply for a dual purpose assistance dog